Sumatran orangutan: Life cycle

 Female Sumatran orangutans typically live 44–53 years in the wild, while males have a slightly longer lifespan of 47–58 years.
 Females are able to give birth up to 53 years of age, based on studies of menopausal cycles.
 Both males and females are usually considered healthy even at the end of their lifespans and can be identified as such by the regular abundance of hair growth and robust cheek pads.

 The Sumatran orangutan is more social than its Bornean counterpart; groups gather to feed on the mass amounts of fruit on fig trees.
 The Sumatran orangutan community is best described as loose, not showing social or spatial exclusivity.
 Groups generally consist of female clusters and a preferred male mate.
 However, adult males generally avoid contact with other adult males.
 Subadult males will try to mate with any female, although mostly unsuccessfully, since mature females are easily capable of fending them off.
 Mature females prefer to mate with mature males.
 Usually, there is a specific male in a group that mature females will exhibit preference for.
 Male Sumatran orangutans sometimes have a delay of many years in the development of secondary sexual characteristics, such as cheek flanges and muscle mass.

 Males exhibit bimaturism, whereby fully flanged adult males and the smaller unflanged males are both capable of reproducing, but employ differing mating strategies to do so.

 The average interbirth rates for the Sumatran orangutan is 9.3 years, the longest reported among the great apes, including the Bornean orangutan.
 Infant orangutans will stay close to their mothers for up to three years.
 Even after that, the young will still associate with their mothers.
 Both the Sumatran and Bornean orangutans are likely to live several decades; estimated longevity is more than 50 years.
-The average of the first reproduction of P. abelii is around 15.4 years old.
+The average age of the first reproduction of male P. abelii is around 15.4 years old.
 There is no indication of menopause.

 Nonja, thought to be the world's oldest orangutan in captivity or the wild at the time of her death, died at the Miami MetroZoo at the age of 55.
 Puan, an orangutan at Perth Zoo, is believed to have been 62 years old at the time of her death, making her the oldest recorded orangutan.
 The current oldest orangutan in the world is believed to be Bella, a female orangutan at the Hagenbeck Zoo, who is 61 years of age.